The lessons and seal-spotting trips were provided by Oravi Village in May 2017.

 Global warming is a real threat for Saimaa ringed seals as they nest and give birth in snowdrifts.
 In case a seal needs to give birth on open ice, the seal pups chances of survival decrease significantly.
 Luckily, hundreds of locals volunteer each winter to plough more snowdrifts on Lake Saimaa.
 This activity has been a huge help to the seals; The latest calculations show that 82 seal pups were born last winter.
 90 % of them were born in human-made snowdrifts.
 (Source: Metsähallitus and WWF).

-Third time’s a charm – or is it?
+The third time’s a charm – or is it?

 As sad as I am to admit it, we came back from our seal safari with no results.
 The wind had got so high the seals stayed in the water.
 At this time of the year, it’s very improbable to happen in Linnansaari National Park.
 It turned out that we were the very first group of seal-watchers this year who didn’t see even one seal on the rocks.